shrapnelnet/blog/_posts/2023-09-15-switzerland.md

 ---
-title: "Switzerland 2023"
+title: Switzerland 2023
-date: "2023-09-15T21:02:34.199Z"
+date: 2023-09-15T21:02:34.199Z
-permalink: "switzerland"
+permalink: switzerland
-description: "photos of my trip to switzerland, lots of cows and trees to be seen here"
+description: photos of my trip to switzerland, lots of cows and trees to be seen here
 layout: post
 ---